rmosolgo/batmanjs.github.io/docs/bindings.md

 __Note that filtered keypaths cannot propagate DOM changes to JavaScript__ because values can't always be "unfiltered".
 Filters only affect Javascript-to-DOM bindings, not DOM-to-Javascript!

+See the [`Batman.View Filters` documentation](/docs/api/batman.view_filters.html) for a full list of available view filters.

 ### Keypath Literals

 You may pass "keypath literals" as view binding arguments.
 Numbers, strings, and booleans can be passed as arguments to filters or used as the actual value of the keypath: